Chief Executive Officer, USA

 Senior Counsel, Arnold & Porter LLP

 Jerry Falk joined the Thrive Networks Board in 2007.
-Jerry is Senior Counsel at the law firm of Arnold & Porter LLP (and prior to that a partner at Howard, Rice, which combined with Arnold & Porter in 2012), where he was a Certified Specialist in Appellate Law.
+Jerry is Senior Counsel at the law firm of Arnold & Porter LLP (and prior to that a partner at Howard, Rice, which combined with Arnold & Porter in 2012).
+He is a Certified Specialist in Appellate Law.
 Following law school, Jerry served as law clerk to Justice William O. Douglas of the Supreme Court of the United States.
 For 10 years, Jerry also taught constitutional law at UC Berkeley’s School of Law.
-He now is a mediator and arbitrator at JAMS in San Francisco.

-Jerry’s litigation practice includes substantial cases in the fields of securities, antitrust, contracts, financing, professional liability, environmental, intellectual property and constitutional law.
-Representative clients include American Express, McKesson Corporation, Genentech, Inc., University of California, and the State of California.
-For more than 20 years, Jerry has been listed in Best Lawyers in America.
-For the third consecutive year, he was in 2006 recognized as a Top 100 Super Lawyer by Law & Politics, and he was recently recognized by The Best of The U.S. for his commercial litigation work.
-In 1994, he received the Distinguished Jurisprudence Award of the Anti-Defamation League.
-Jerry has received numerous other awards for his litigation service.
+After a 52 year-plus career in the law, Jerry is winding down his active practice.
+His work had included substantial cases in the fields of securities, antitrust, contracts, financing, professional liability, environmental, intellectual property and constitutional law.
+Representative clients included American Express, McKesson Corporation, Genentech, Inc., University of California, and the State of California.
+For more than 20 Jerry has repeatedly been listed in Best Lawyers in America.
+For the third consecutive year, he was in 2006 recognized as a Top 100 Super Lawyer by Law & Politics.
+Jerry has received numerous awards for his litigation work and community service from organizations such as the Anti-Defamation League and the American Jewish Committee,

-Jerry received his J.D. from the University of California Berkeley, Boalt Hall School of Law, where he graduated first in his class in 1965 and his BA from the University of California at Berkeley (with honors, Economics) in 1962.
-Jerry lives in Berkeley with his wife, Nancy and has supported our Operation Healthy Heart program since visiting program sites on the ground in Vietnam.
+Jerry received his J.D. from the University of California at Berkeley, Boalt Hall School of Law, where he graduated first in his class in 1965, and his BA from the University of California at Berkeley (with honors, Economics) in 1962.
+Jerry lives in Berkeley with his wife, Nancy.
+He has made numerous trips to Vietnam and other countries in the region in connection with his service on the Thrive Board and as part of his personal financial support for Thrive/East Meets West programs on the ground.

-Melinda is a co-founder of the AIDS Legal Referral Panel, providing free or low-cost legal services for people living with HIV/AIDS.
-Since 1983, ALRP has handled over 65,000 legal matters.
-She currently serves as a mentor for social entrepreneurial businesses as part of Santa Clara University’s Global Social Benefit Institute, including for Jacaranda Health, a provider of maternity clinics in Nairobi, Kenya.
+Ms. Griffith is a co-founder of the AIDS Legal Referral Panel, providing free or low-cost legal services with people living with HIV/AIDS.
+She has served as a mentor for social entrepreneurial businesses as part of Santa Clara University’s Global Social Benefit Institute.
+She holds a JD from University of California, Hastings College of Law, and a BS (BusAdm) from University of California Berkeley.
+She is admitted to practice law in New York and California.

 Gil Kemp founded Home Decorators Collection, one of the nation’s leading direct sellers of home furnishings and accessories, in 1991.
 He led the company as President and Chief Merchant until his retirement in July 2009, approximately three years after the company was purchased by the Home Depot.
 Prior to founding Home Decorators Collection, Gil was co-founder of Kemp & George, a catalog of products for the home.
 From 1976 to 1988, Gil developed direct-marketing programs for books and newsletters for New American Library, Bantam Books and Harcourt Brace Jovanovich.